lucyfius/The-House/README.md

 # The House Bot

-A Discord moderation bot designed exclusively for The House server, featuring comprehensive administrative tools and PostgreSQL integration.
+A Discord moderation bot designed exclusively for the Sweepstakes.wiki server, featuring comprehensive administrative tools and PostgreSQL integration.

 ## Features